 Malaysian telco Axiata partners with RHB Bank in bid for digital bank licence

-KUALA LUMPUR (Reuters) - Malaysian telecoms firm Axiata Group Bhd and RHB Bank Bhd have jointly bid for a digital bank licence, the companies said on Wednesday.
+Malaysian telecoms firm Axiata Group Bhd (AXIA.KL) and RHB Bank Bhd (RHBC.KL) have jointly bid for a digital bank licence, the companies said on Wednesday.

 Axiata's e-wallet unit, Boost Holdings Sdn Bhd, has signed an agreement with RHB to form a consortium to apply for a licence under the central bank's framework, the companies said in a joint statement.